Louis-Jarvis/smelter-optimisation-assignment/docs/index.md

 ## Overview

-The smelter optimisation problem involves arranging pots containing mixtures of aluminium and iron into crucibles to maximize their value.
+The smelter optimisation problem involves arranging pots containing mixtures of aluminium and iron into crucibles to maximise their value.
 Each crucible contains three pots, and the value of a crucible depends on the average composition of aluminium and iron across its pots.

 ## Quick Start